kendru/kendru.github.com/_posts/2014-03-01-building-out-the-web-service-restful-clojure-part-3.md

 {% endhighlight %}

 If you're like me, you might be wondering how the not-found route works.
-Well, since we're dealing with a clojure library, we're in luck!
-Go ahead and start up a repl (`lein repl` from the `restful_clojure` directory), and we can delve into the code:
+Well, since we're dealing with a Clojure library, we're in luck!
+Go ahead and start up a REPL (`lein repl` from the `restful_clojure` directory), and we can delve into the code:

 {% highlight clojure %}